-Action Start Date End Date Solicit input from business and industry in the identification of essential knowledge, skills, and abilities required for each program of study.
-Ongoing FY 2019 Conduct discipline-specific workshops with faculty to identify common program-level learning outcomes and common sequences of courses.
-FY 2016 FY 2019 Publish statewide programs of study on the Texas Higher Education Coordinating Board's websites, distribute widely to other state agencies, and link to other career and technical education and workforce activities.
-FY 2016 FY 2019 Revise existing rules, policies, and protocols to include adoption of programs of study.
-FY 2016 FY 2016 Reduce number of Workforce Education Course Manual courses offered at only one or two colleges.
-FY 2018 FY 2019
+Action Start Date End Date At regular intervals, seek input from business and industry to identify the essential knowledge, skills, and abilities required for each statewide program of study.
+Ongoing FY 2023 Conduct discipline-specific workshops with faculty to identify common program-level learning outcomes and common sequences of courses.
+FY 2020 FY 2023 Publish course sequencing of degree programs on the Texas Higher Education Coordinating Board's website, broadly distribute information to other state agencies, and link to other career and technical education and workforce activities.
+FY 2020 FY 2023 Align courses in the Workforce Education Course Manual to postsecondary programs of study and secondary/postsecondary pathways for career and technical education.
+FY 2020 FY 2023

-Percentage of community and technical college students who receive program of study-based course credit who transfer to another two-year institution and have that credit recognized
+• Percentage of community and technical college students who receive program of study-based course credit who transfer to another two-year institution and have that credit recognized